 4. Butter Up the Dough

 Place a few pieces of dough at a time into the butter mixture.
 Toss the dough, add more pieces and toss again.
 Repeat until all the dough is in the bowl and covered with the butter mixture.

-Using half of the goat cheese, break off cheese into small pieces and sprinkle evenly over the dough.
-Place another layer of dough, then add a layer of the remaining cheese, then top with the last layer of dough.
+Arrange one layer of dough pieces in the bottom of a bundt pan.
+Break half the goat cheese into small pieces and sprinkle evenly over the dough.
+Place another layer of dough on top, add a second layer using the remaining cheese, then top with the last layer of dough.

-Place a serving platter or board over the bundt and invert.
-Place the butter-filled ramekin in the center for dipping or drizzling.
-Sprinkle with the remaining minced parsley and serve immediately.
+Place a serving platter or board over the bundt and invert to release.
+Pop the butter-filled ramekin in the center for dipping or drizzling.
+Sprinkle the whole gorgeous assembly with the remaining minced parsley.